brownnicholasj/day_planner/README.md

 push the button again. ![feature_003](assets/images/features_003.jpg)<br> The time blocks allow the user some 'grace' time before and after regular business hours to account for time zone differences.
-It starts at 06:00 and ends at 18:00. [times are also shown in military time]
+It starts at 06:00 and ends at 18:00. [times are also shown in military time]<br> The local storage matches current date with storage date, meaning...
+If you save information on a different date then the current date, it will not load into the textarea.

 ## Credits